matthew-brett/math-atlas-wiki/ATLAS-configure-step.rst

 This output tells us about another aspect of ``configure`` - which is **configure needs a working C compiler**.
-Configure commpiles many small binaries, called "probes" which it will use to get configuration binaries.
+Configure compiles many small binaries, called "probes" which it will use to get configuration binaries.
 To do this, it uses ``make`` and a C compiler.
 By default the C compiler command is ``gcc``, but you can change this with the ``--cc=`` input argument to